clokep/clokep.github.io/content/articles/adding-an-auxiliary-audio-input-to-2005-subaru-outback.rst

 The radio module connects to the motherboard with a 36-pin connector.
 Pin 31 is the right audio channel and pin 32 is left audio channel.
-I verified this by connected the disassembly radio to the car and testing with alligator clips hooked up to my phones audio output [#]_.
+I verified this by connected the disassembled radio to the car and testing with alligator clips hooked up to my phones audio output [#]_.
 I already knew these were the pins from the directions, but I verified by completing the circuit to these pins and ensuring I heard mixed audio with my phone and the radio.